Roger Trinquier

-Roger Trinquier (20 March 1908 – 11 January 1986) was a French Army officer during World War II, the First Indochina War and the Algerian War, serving mainly in airborne and special forces units.
+Roger Trinquier (/fr/; 20 March 1908 – 11 January 1986) was a French Army officer during World War II, the First Indochina War and the Algerian War, serving mainly in airborne and special forces units.
 He was also a counter-insurgency theorist, mainly with his book Modern Warfare.

 Early life

 Roger Trinquier was born on 20 March 1908 in La Beaume, a small village in the Hautes-Alpes department, to a peasant family.
 He studied at a one-room village school in his home village until 1920, when he entered the Ecole Normale of Aix-en-Provence.
-He graduated in 1928 at twenty and was called up for 2 years' compulsory military service, being sent to the French Army's reserve officers’ school, where unlike most of his classmates he became interested in the military.
+He graduated in 1928 at twenty and was called up for 2 years' compulsory military service, being sent to the French Army's reserve officers' school, where unlike most of his classmates he became interested in the military.

-When Trinquier's two years of compulsory military service came to an end, he decided to remain in the army and was transferred to the active officers’ school of Saint-Maixent, from which he graduated in 1933 as a second lieutenant.
+When Trinquier's two years of compulsory military service came to an end, he decided to remain in the army and was transferred to the active officers' school of Saint-Maixent, from which he graduated in 1933 as a second lieutenant.
 He now joined the colonial infantry.
 After some time with the 4th Senegalese Tirailleur Regiment at Toulon, he embarked on a ship bound for Indochina on 11 May 1934.
 He was first stationed at Kylua, near Lang Son, in Tonkin (Northern Vietnam).
 He then took command of a French outpost at Chi Ma on the Chinese border.
-Trinquier returned to France in 1936 and was assigned to the 41st Colonial Infantry Machine-gun Regiment (41e Régiment de Mitrailleurs d’Infanterie Coloniale, 41e RMIC) at Sarralbe, where he commanded a company until he was sent to China in early August 1938.
+Trinquier returned to France in 1936 and was assigned to the 41st Colonial Infantry Machine-gun Regiment (41e Régiment de Mitrailleurs d'Infanterie Coloniale, 41e RMIC) at Sarralbe, where he commanded a company until he was sent to China in early August 1938.

 He served in the French concessions in China, first in Tianjin, then Beijing and finally Shanghai in January 1940.
 While stationed there he also learned Chinese.
 Promoted to captain, he commanded a company of the French military detachment there until 3 January 1946.
 The detachment's circumstances became increasingly difficult during the Japanese invasion and occupation of large parts of China, as the Japanese confined the French troops to their barracks and confiscated their weapons.
 When Japan surrendered, the French recovered the weapons that had escaped search and resumed a degree of autonomy, living on credit until the arrival of the "Gaullist" authorities.
 Trinquier was under the authority of Vichy France in China for five years.
-Under suspicion as "collaborators" with the Japanese, the battalion's officers had to fill in a detailed questionnaire about their activities during the 40/46 period...
+Under suspicion as "collaborators" with the Japanese, the battalion's officers had to fill in a detailed questionnaire about their activities during the 40/46 period.
 He didn't play any role in the Liberation of France, a situation which hindered him in his later career.